SeedV/font-to-3d-models/README.md

                         The bevel depth of the 3D model. (default: 0.0) --bevel_resolution BEVEL_RESOLUTION
-                        The bevel resolution of the 3D model. (default: 4)
+                        The bevel resolution of the 3D model. (default: 4) --format {gltf,fbx}   The format of the output 3D files. (default: gltf)
 ```

 ## Examples